is-leeroy-jenkins/Bro/README.md

-Bro is a **local-only Streamlit application** designed for fast, reliable instruction following, contextual comprehension, and structured reasoning.
+A small application designed to run LLMs locally in GGUF format for fast, reliable instruction following, contextual comprehension, and structured reasoning.
 It runs entirely on your machine using a **fine-tuned Gemma-3-1B-IT model**, with no cloud APIs, no telemetry, and full control over your data.

-Bro is intentionally lightweight compared to Gipity, making it ideal for **everyday analysis, drafting, summarization, and reasoning tasks** on CPU-only systems.
+Bro is intentionally lightweight making it ideal for **everyday analysis, drafting, summarization, and reasoning tasks** on CPU-only systems.